tanaos/artifex/README.md

 | Topic Classification | Classifies text into predefined topics. | [tanaos/tanaos-topic-classification-v1](https://huggingface.co/tanaos/tanaos-topic-classification-v1) | 0.1B params, 500MB | [Examples](https://docs.tanaos.com/artifex/topic-classification/code_examples/)

-For each model, Artifex provides three easy-to-use APIs:
+For each model, Artifex provides:
 1. **Inference API** to use a default, pre-trained Small Language Model to perform that task out-of-the-box locally on CPU.
 2. **Fine-tune API** to fine-tune the default model based on your requirements, without any training data and on CPU.
 The fine-tuned model is generated on your machine and is yours to keep.
 3. **Load API** to load your fine-tuned model locally on CPU, and use it for inference or further fine-tuning.
+4. **Built-in, automatic evaluation** and monitoring tools to track model performance over time, locally on your machine.

 We will be adding more tasks soon, based on user feedback.
 Want Artifex to perform a specific task?
 [Suggest one](https://github.com/tanaos/artifex/discussions/new?category=task-suggestions) or [vote one up](https://github.com/tanaos/artifex/discussions/categories/task-suggestions).